 Students will be expected to participate in extra-curricular sport to develop their skills and performance level.
 The theory element of the course is worth 60% of the overall grade and it contains a large element of anatomy and physiology.

-Mr Thompson introduces you to GCSE PE, and Level 1/2 Vocational Award in Sport and Coaching Principles
+Mr Thompson introduces GCSE PE, and the WJEC Level 1/2 Vocational Award in Sport and Coaching Principles

 The focus in Year 10 is completing practical assessments in trampolining, badminton, table tennis, handball, netball, athletics and football.
 The theory focus will be preparing for Paper 1 which focuses on the following topics:

 - Movement Analysis

 The focus in Year 11 is completing additional practical assessments where appropriate and completing the performance analysis.
 The theory focus will be preparing for Paper 2 which focuses on the following topics:

 - Use of Data

 Students complete this in Year 11.
 It involves students identifying strengths and weaknesses in their own or someone else’s performance and then producing an action plan suggesting ways to improve.

 Exam Paper 1: The Human Body and Movement 30%

 Exam Paper 2: Socio-cultural Influences and Wellbeing 30%